 Paris is famous for its food, culture and designer goods.
-However, it’s attractions also draw tourists from around the world.
+However, the attractions in Paris also draw tourists from around the world.
+So, what are the must see Paris attractions?
+What are the things to visit in Paris?

 Eiffel Tower

 The Eiffel Tower is the most visited monument in the world and an iconic Paris attraction.
-Opened in 1889 and standing at 324 metres (1063 feet), it’s observation levels are perfect to get a spectacular panoramic view of Paris.
+Opened in 1889 and standing at 324 metres (1063 feet) in height, it’s observation levels are perfect to get a spectacular panoramic view of Paris.

 Arc de Triomphe